Justin Bieber Shaves His Mustache While His Wife Hailey Baldwin And Fans React

 “It’s so much better,” another comment read.

-Within the first hour of being posted, the photo of a mustacheless Justin had over 900,000 likes from his more than 127 million followers.
+Within the first hour of being posted, the photo of a mustacheless Justin had more than 900,000 likes from his more than 127 million followers.

 Justin also shared the news on Twitter saying, “Mustachio went on holiday.”